Ohio State vs. Akron NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Ohio State and its opponents have scored at least 67.5 points or more only one time this season.
+- Ohio State and its opponents have combined for 67.5 points -- this matchup's point total -- just once this season.

-- Akron has combined with its opponents to score more than 67.5 points in two games this season.
+- Akron's games have gone over 67.5 points in two opportunities this season.

-- The combined points per game average of the two teams, 61, is 6.5 points fewer than Saturday's over/under.
+- The two teams combine to average 61 points per game, 6.5 less than the total in this contest.

-- This contest's total is 0.9 points lower than the 68.4 these two squads combine to give up per game in 2021.
+- This contest's over/under is 0.9 points lower than the 68.4 these two squads combine to give up per game in 2021.

 - The average total in Buckeyes games this season is 63.5, 4.0 points fewer than Saturday's total of 67.5 .

-- The 52.5 PPG average total in Zips games this season is 15.0 points fewer than this game's over/under.
+- The 67.5 over/under in this game is 15.0 points above the 52.5 average total in Zips games this season.

 Ohio State Stats and Trends